-The Superintendent or his/her designee must maintain effective control and accountability for all funds, real and personal property, and other assets through board review and approval of claims, an annual audit of the district's finances pursuant to the applicable South Dakota Department of Education and federal rules and regulations, and comparison of expenditures and outlays to budgeted amounts.
+The Superintendent or his/her designee must maintain effective control and accountability for all funds, real and personal property, and other assets through board review and approval of claims, an annual audit of the district's finances pursuant to the applicable Nebraska Department of Education and federal rules and regulations, and comparison of expenditures and outlays to budgeted amounts.
 The District adequately safeguards all such property and assures that it is used solely for authorized purposes.
+The District takes reasonable cybersecurity and other measures to safeguard information including protected personally identifiable information.